 The fourth ventricle has an anterior/ventral floor with a characteristic diamond shape, named the rhomboid fossa, and a posterior/dorsal tent-shaped roof.
 CSF produced and/or flowing into the fourth ventricle can exit to the subarachnoid space through lateral apertures and a single median aperture located in the inferiorportion of the roof.

 The lateral walls of the fourth ventricle are formed by the cerebellar peduncles.
 The superior part of these walls is formed by the superior cerebellar peduncle.
 The inferior part is formed by the inferior cerebellar peduncle and by the gracile and cuneate tubercles of the brainstem.

-The upper part of the roof is formed by the superior cerebellar peduncles and the superior medullary velum (thin sheet of white matter).
+The superior part of the roof is formed by the superior cerebellar peduncles and the superior medullary velum (thin sheet of white matter).
 The inferior part of the roof is made of non-nervous tissue, the inferior medullary velum.
 However, like other parts of the ventricle, it is lined by a membrane consisting of ependyma and a double fold of pia mater which constitutes the tela choroidea of the fourth ventricle.
 Laterally on each side of the midline, this membrane extends and joins the inferior cerebellar peduncles.
 The lower part of the membrane has a large aperture, the foramen of Magendie.
 This is the median aperture of the fourth ventricle, through which the entire ventricular system communicates.